Latin alphabet: Classical Latin alphabet

 The apices in this first-century inscription are very light.
 (There is one over the in the first line.)
 The vowel I is written taller rather than taking an apex.
 The interpuncts are comma-shaped, an elaboration of a more typical triangular shape.
 From the shrine of the Augustales at Herculaneum.

+The names of these letters did not decline.
+They originally had neuter gender, as did the corresponding Greek letters, but were sometimes treated as feminine by analogy with the feminine word littera "letter".

 The Latin names of some of these letters are disputed; for example, H may have been called /la/ or /la/.
 In general the Romans did not use the traditional (Semitic-derived) names as in Greek: the names of the plosives were formed by adding //eː// to their sound (except for K and Q, which needed different vowels to be distinguished from C) and the names of the continuants consisted as a rule either of the bare sound, or the sound preceded by //e//.

 The letter Y when introduced was probably called "hy" //hyː// as in Greek, the name upsilon not being in use yet, but this was changed to i Graeca ("Greek i") as Latin speakers had difficulty distinguishing its foreign sound //y// from //i//.
 Z was given its Greek name, zeta.
 This scheme has continued to be used by most modern European languages that have adopted the Latin alphabet.
 For the Latin sounds represented by the various letters see Latin spelling and pronunciation; for the names of the letters in English see English alphabet.